 Even if you browse online reviews, they’ll all tell you the same thing: pour over style coffee is something completely different.
 It’s soft, rich, smooth, and very fragrant.
 Plus, you get to have complete control over the entire process!

 But, there are a number of these coffee brewers.
-I’ve only selected the 10 best pour over coffee maker models.
+I’ve only selected the best models.
 This way, you’ll find the one that suits your needs more easily!
 Let’s get to the coffee dripper reviews!

 - What is the best pour over?